pg-space/panspace/README.md

 we suggest that for large datasets, such as [AllTheBacteria](https://ftp.ebi.ac.uk/pub/databases/AllTheBacteria/Releases/0.2/), is better to rely on specialized kmer counters, such as [KMC3](https://github.com/refresh-bio/KMC) or [Jellyfish](https://github.com/gmarcais/Jellyfish).

-We provide snakemake pipelines to create FCGRs, from:
+We provide snakemake pipelines to create FCGRs (see `scripts/`), from:
 - from a folder containing `.fa.gz` files
 - from a folder containing `.fa` files
 - [AllTheBacteria dataset](https://ftp.ebi.ac.uk/pub/databases/AllTheBacteria/Releases/0.2/)

 Pipelines relies on [KMC3](https://github.com/refresh-bio/KMC) for k-mer counting, and an extension of it to create FCGRs: [fcgr](https://github.com/pg-space/fcgr).
 The later needs to be installed manually before using the snakemake pipelines.
-KMC3 does not to be installed, the snakemake pipelines takes care of that.
+You do not need to worry about installing KMC3, the snakemake pipelines handles that.

 ### 2. Train an encoder to create the vector representations